Can Leadership Skills Be Taught

 Start with these evidence-based ingredients:

-• Multisource feedback (360): Captures how peers, direct reports, and supervisors perceive your behavior.
+Multisource feedback (360): captures how peers, direct reports, and supervisors perceive your behaviour.
 Use assessments that map feedback to clear competencies.

-Use assessment outputs to set realistic, prioritized goals.
+Use assessment outputs to set realistic, prioritised goals.
 A great assessment doesn’t produce a long to-do list; it produces a focused development agenda.

 Coaching and Feedback: Multiply Learning Speed